 If you are enrolled in Medicare on a primary basis (Medicare pays before the Plan pays Benefits) the prior authorization requirements do not apply to you.
 Since Medicare is the primary payer, the Plan will pay as secondary payer as described in Section 10, Coordination of Benefits (COB).
 You are not required to obtain authorization before receiving Covered Health Services.

 SECTION 5 - PLAN HIGHLIGHTS

 - Payment Terms and Features. - Schedule of Benefits.

 Payment Terms and Features

-The table below provides an overview of Copays that apply when you receive certain Covered Health Services, and outlines the Plan's Annual Deductible and Out-of-Pocket Maximum.
+The table below provides an overview of certain Covered Health Services, and outlines the Plan's Annual Deductible and Out-of-Pocket Maximum.